MMohsinM/OS_Lab/lab4/readme.md

-# Instructions for compiling and running\n
+# Instructions for compiling and running

 For compiling ex7_17.c use the following command